Palestinian Christians: Christian emigration

 This has been contested, as the main cause of Christian emigration from Bethlehem, Kairos Palestine—an independent coalition Christian organisation, set up to help communicate to the Christian world what is happening in Palestine—sent a letter to The Wall Street Journal to explain that "In the case of Bethlehem, for instance, it is in fact the rampant construction of Israeli settlements, the chokehold imposed by the separation wall and the Israeli government's confiscation of Palestinian land that has driven many Christians to leave," the unprinted letter, quoted in Haaretz, states.
 "At present, a mere 13 percent of Bethlehem-area land is left to its Palestinian inhabitants".

+Most of the Gaza Strip's Christian population lived in Gaza City, in the north.
+In 2023 the Israeli militarily attempted to force them out by the Israeli invasion of the Gaza Strip.
+As of October 2024, most of Gaza's Christians had refused to leave, our not felt safe to traverse the war zone.
+In November 2024, Israel announced that no Palestinians would be allowed to "return" to North Gaza.